2-Day Hakone Itinerary: Exploring Hakone, Mt. Fuji and Beyond

 Restaurant tips: Monta | Tokyo Sushi

-Hotel recommendations: Hakone Reatreat Före ($$)
+Hotel recommendations: Hakone Retreat Före ($$)

 Further reading: Things to do in Hakone

 Let’s kick off our 2-day Hakone itinerary with a loop around the biggest (literally!) highlight of the region, Mt.
 Fuji.
-Even if you have the Hakone Free Pass, you’ll need a car for this itinerary, otherwise you’ll spend half a day transferring between multiple buses.
+Even if you have the Hakone Free Pass, you’ll need a car for this itinerary; otherwise, you’ll spend half a day transferring between multiple buses.
 Free, but not fun.

 As always, I like my days full of activities, so get up bright and early so you can make the most of your time in Hakone!